Sennheiser’s ultimate ‘ear bud’

 I split my IE800 S listening time between my iPhone 6S and an Astell & Kern Kann portable hi-res music player.
 The Kann had superior control of bass, so definition tightened up, and the IE 800 S' overall clarity improved.
 That was with the standard cable with the 3.5mm jack.
 Stepping up to the cable with the 2.5mm "balanced" plug yielded further improvements in those areas with the Kann player.

-Then I pulled out a set of Shure SE846 in-ear headphones ($899) that feature four balanced armature drivers in each ear piece.
+Then I pulled out a set of Shure SE846 in-ear headphones ($899, roughly £640 or AU$1,140) that feature four balanced armature drivers in each ear piece.
 Right away the SE846 was nowhere as transparent as the IE800 S, but the SE846's bass was more muscular and better defined.
 The IE800 S' bass prowess was very decent, but the SE846 more viscerally potent.
 It's more rock and roll, the IE800 S fares better with acoustic music.
 So it's a tie, I like both for different reasons and they will appeal to different tastes.

 The Sennheiser IE800 has been one of my long term reference in-ear headphones, and the IE800 S ups the ante.
 That said, the IE800 stood the test of time, and I'm expecting the IE800 S will still sound great five years down the road, in 2023.